 Ford to build new electric car on Volkswagen framework

-February 17, 2021 by Tom Krisher & David McHugh, The Associated Press
+By Tom Krisher & David McHugh, The Associated Press

 FRANKFURT – Ford said it would make a new electric car in Europe using Volkswagen’s mechanical framework for battery powered vehicles and spend $1 billion to revamp a factory in Germany to make the zero-emission cars.

 Ford of Europe President Stewart Rowley said during an online news conference Wednesday that the factory in Cologne will build an electric passenger vehicle to reach the market in mid-2023, and it may build a second one there in the future.

 He said it was part of Ford’s push to offer fully electric or plug-in gas-electric versions of all passenger vehicles in Europe by 2024, with all European vehicles going to full electric by 2030.
 The company also predicted that two-thirds of its European commercial vehicle sales will be electric or plug-in hybrids by 2030.

 “We are going all in on electric vehicles,” Rowley said.